 - Digital currencies can help countries to improve their tax collection technique and help to track payment.

 Classes of digital currencies and why they may be the future of money

 Digital currencies come with equivalent features of fiat money including serving as a:

 - stable accounting system

-Digital currencies can come with all or some of the features of money depending on their underlying technologies and design.
+Digital currencies may come with all or some of the features of money depending on their underlying technologies and design.
 Depending on the value they create, digital currencies are broadly divided into five classes.
 Each of these classes come with specific roles.

 Cryptocurrencies like Bitcoin, Litecoin, Monero, Dash, and Zcash are originally designed to serve as anonymous means of transactions.
-However, some of them also serve investment purposes and act as a long-term store of value.
+However, some of them also serve as investment purposes and act as a long-term store of value.

 Stablecoins are digital currencies pegged to specific assets like the US dollar, other national currencies, or commodities like gold.